Astach/rtgb-controller/README.md

 - SentAt <Epoch of the command sending>
 - Version <Command Version>
 - Type <Command Type>

   - StartFermentation: Start the fermentation at the given `Value` in degree Celcius. e.g. Start 22
   - IncreaseTemperature: Increase the temperature of the given `Value` in degree Celcius. e.g. Increase 1.5
   - DecreaseTemperature: Decrease the temperature of the given `Value` in degree Celcius. e.g. Decrease 1.5
-  - StopFermentation: Stop the fermentation at the given `Value`. e.g. Stop 20
+  - StopFermentation: Stop the fermentation at the given `Value`. e.g. Stop 20 _DATA_

-_DATA_
+- Session : The session identifier associated with this command
 - Value: A temperature value, can represent a temperature in Celcius or an absolute delta
-- Session : The session identifier associated with this command
 - Target: The cooling or heating hardware identifier
+- Duration: Duration for which the target temperature must be held.
 - Date: When to fire the command
 - Status
   - Planned: The command will be sent
   - Sent: The command has been sent at `Date`
   - Acknowledged: The command has been received by the hardware
+  - Executed: The command has been executed, we can move on to the next one.

 #### Examples